iluwatar/java-design-patterns/double-dispatch/README.md

 }
 ```

 When a collision is detected between two objects, the `collision(GameObject)` method is called on the first object (o1) with the second object (o2) as the argument.
 This method call is dispatched at runtime to the appropriate `collision(GameObject)` method in the class of o1.
 Inside this method, another method call `gameObject.collisionWithX(this)` is made on o2 (where X is the type of o1), which is dispatched at runtime to the appropriate `collisionWithX(GameObject)` method in the class of o2.
-This is the "double dispatch" - two method calls are dispatched at runtime based on the types of two objects.
+This is the "double dispatch" in Java - two method calls are dispatched at runtime based on the types of two objects.

 Here is the program output: